 Not less than 7 and not more than 30 days’ notice in writing of a general meeting shall be given but the accidental omission to give notice to or the non-receipt of the notice by any member shall not invalidate the proceedings at any general meeting.

 [2.
-Repealed in Gazette 29 Jun 1994 p.
+Deleted in Gazette 29 Jun 1994 p.
 3225.]

 3. Chairman